-The Eastern Ontario Health Unit (EOHU) issues warnings for high heat or humidity that is expected to last at least two days.
-During this time, heat warning information is updated daily on the EOHU’s website to reflect the current status, and recommendations are provided for how local residents can protect themselves and others from heat illness.
+The Eastern Ontario Health Unit (EOHU) receives weather forecasts from Environment and Climate Change Canada (ECCC).
+Based on ECCC’s heat forecast criteria, and in keeping with the provincial Heat Warning and Information System, the EOHU will advise residents when the high heat or humidity is expected to last at least two days.
+During this time, heat warning notifications will be posted on the EOHU’s website as well as through social media to provide recommendations for how local residents can protect themselves and others from heat-related illnesses.

 During Hot Weather Conditions